 1. The case

 One of the great things about having a computer is the fact that you can have massive amounts of storage.
-What’s better than begin able to record all of your favourite TV program’s, movies and music without worrying about running out of space.
-The perfect media centre needs to come with about 1 terra byte of hard disk space, which equates to about 500 hours of recorded TV or 200 high-definition movies.
+What’s better than begin able to record all of your favorite TV programs, movies and music without worrying about running out of space.
+The perfect media center needs to come with about 1 terra byte of hard disk space, which equates to about 500 hours of recorded TV or 200 high-definition movies.

 3. Decent visual output

-Most new of the new Windows operating systems come with Windows media centre (WMC) which is ideal software for a media centre computer.
-WMC can let you watch, play and record all of your favourite content all in one place.
-With a simple and easy to use navigation, WMC can be used with a basic remote controller connected your pc.
-I would recommend using Windows 7 Home Premium for all new build media centres.
+Most new of new Windows operating systems come with Windows media center (WMC) which is an ideal software for a media center computer.
+WMC can let you watch, play, and record all of your favorite content all in one place.
+With a simple and easy to use navigation, WMC can be used with a basic remote controller connected to your pc.
+I would recommend using Windows 7 Home Premium for all new build media centers.

 5.Blu ray drive

 One of the most important components is the Blu ray drive.
-Now a must have in new media centres, it allows you to play back high-definition blu ray movies from your pc.
-It’s also surprising cheap compared to a stand-alone Blu ray player, costing roughly £100.
+Now a must-have in new media centers, it allows you to playback high-definition blu ray movies from your pc.
+It’s also surprisingly cheap compared to a stand-alone Blu ray player, costing roughly £100.